K4liber/quantum_entanglement/README.md

 ![alt text](./img/alice_bob_3D_120_50_0.png)
 Figure 1.
 Classical visualization of singlet state measurements without angle difference.

 Without any angle difference the values of measured singlet state spins are always opposite.
-It is clear and it does work in the same way in both, classical and quantum considerations.
+It is clear and it works in the same way in both, classical and quantum considerations.
 Figure 2 shows a classical visualization of our measurement experiment in case of rotating one of the measurement devices by 45 degress around Y-axis.
 There are cases (like in Figure 2) when spins are measured in such a moment where the rotation angle leads to the same spin value measurement (both up, red color).
 Performing multiple measurments with such a rotation on multiple singlet states we do not always end up with opposite spin values.
 When we plot reasults of those multiple measurements we end up with a linear correlation between spin equality and the rotation angle (see Figure 3, linear correlation).

 ![alt text](./img/alice_bob_3D_30_30_-45.png)
 Figure 2.
 Classical visualization of singlet state measurements with angle difference equals 45 degrees.

 ![alt text](./img/probability.png)
 Figure 3.
-Correlation between singlet state spins as a function of angle difference between mesurement devices.
+Correlation between singlet state spins as a function of angle difference between measurement devices.

 The magical things happens when we actually perform such multiple experiments on multiple singlet states and plot a correlation chart.
 On the plot we see that the correlation is described by the following forumula: `sin²(θ/2)` (see Figure 3, quantum correlation).
 One can ask, what is magical with that?
 Its just another formula, not a linear, but trigonometric.
 The formula indicates that we experience a correlation that is not possible in the local and real classical point of view.
 We are not able to create such a classical setup when we get stronger correlation that the linear one that we have presented.
 For the quantum setup we can separate the particles from a single state hundreds kilometers away and still get the correlations described by `sin²(θ/2)`.
 Its worth to underline, that we do not observe any data exchange faster than light (actually it should be instant data exchange, based on the experiments results).
 But we do observe correlations that works without carrying about the distance.
 The famous statement about "spooky action at a distance" is a bit misleading.
 It should rather be "spooky correlation at a distance".
 We are not able to send any data faster than light in such a quantum setup.